Loum Tchaouna

-Loum Tchaouna (born 8 September 2003) is a professional footballer who plays as a forward for club Burnley.
+Loum Tchaouna (born 8 September 2003) is a professional footballer who plays as a winger or right midfielder for club Coventry City.
 Born in Chad, Tchaouna represents France at international level.

 Club career

 Early years

 Tchaouna was born in N'Djamena, Chad, but moved to France at a young age.
 He played for youth teams of FC Kronenbourg, Schiltigheim, Strasbourg before joining Rennes in 2014.
 He progressed through the academy system at the club playing regularly for the reserve side, Rennes II, in Championnat National 3.

 He signed his first professional contract in 2021 and went on to make his professional debut in Ligue 1 for Rennes on 26 September 2021 in a 1–1 draw with Bordeaux, just weeks after his 18th birthday.
 He featured in 14 games across all competitions in 2021–22, all as substitutes.

-With regular game time limited at Rennes, the teenager went on a season-long loan to Ligue 2 side Dijon FCO on 30 August 2022, which included an option to buy for the club.
+With regular game time limited at Rennes, the teenager went on a season-long loan to Ligue 2 side Dijon on 30 August 2022, which included an option to buy for the club.
 He reunited with his brother, Haroun, who played for the club's reserve side in Championnat National 3.

-At Dijon he got his first real consistent run of minutes, making 20 starts in all competitions and scoring his first goal at senior level against Nîmes Olympique in May 2023.
+At Dijon, he got his first real consistent run of minutes, making 20 starts in all competitions and scoring his first goal at senior level against Nîmes in May 2023.
 He was unable to prevent the side from being relegated to the Championnat National at the end of 2022–23 campaign, finishing in 18th position.